-Arthur Wheaton is director of Western NY Labor and Environmental Programs for the Worker Institute at Cornell.
-His expertise includes industry education and workplace training, high performance work systems, negotiations and conflict resolution, as well as auto and aerospace industrial relations.
+Arthur Wheaton is Director of Labor Studies and works in the Cornell ILR Buffalo Co-Lab.
+He also works for the Scheinman Institute on Conflict Resolution.
+Professor Wheaton’s expertise includes workplace training, negotiations, costing out a contract, and conflict resolution, as well as auto and aerospace industrial relations.

-Prior to joining the ILR faculty in 1999, Art was with the Massachusetts Institute of Technology, where he was project manager for the Labor Aerospace Research Agenda.
+Prior to joining the ILR faculty in 1999, Professor Wheaton was with the Massachusetts Institute of Technology, where he was project manager for the Labor Aerospace Research Agenda.

-Author of numerous publications, Art earned a B.A. in multidisciplinary social science with a concentration in political science, history and economics at Michigan State University.
-He has an M.L.I.R. from the Michigan State School of Labor and Industrial Relations.
+Author of numerous publications, Professor Wheaton earned a B.A. in Multidisciplinary Social Science with a concentration in Political Science, History, and Economics at Michigan State University.
+He has an MLIR from the Michigan State School of Labor and Industrial Relations.